scrtlabs/SecretNetwork/docs/validators-and-full-nodes/migrate-a-validator.md

 enigmacli keys export mykey
 ```

-This prints the private key to `stderr`, you can them paste in into the file `mykey.backup`.
+This prints the private key to `stderr`, you can then paste in into the file `mykey.backup`.

 ### 3. Recover the active key of the old machine on the new machine